Last updated: December 2020

 In addition, our employees and contractors who provide services related to our information systems and who have access to personal information we collect and hold are required, as a condition of their employment or engagement, to respect the confidentiality and privacy of any personal information we hold.

-We take reasonable steps to ensure that the personal information we collect, use and disclose is accurate, complete and up-to-date.
+We take reasonable steps to ensure that the personal information we collect, use and disclose is accurate, complete and up to date.
 However, the accuracy of the information we hold largely depends on the accuracy of the information supplied to us or which we collect.
-If at any time you discover that any information we hold about you is inaccurate, out-of-date, incomplete, irrelevant or misleading, please contact us to correct the information.
+If at any time you discover that any information we hold about you is inaccurate, out-of-date, incomplete, irrelevant or misleading, please contact us to correct the information or update it yourself through your own secure log in to your information.

-Where we hold personal information about an individual, that individual is entitled at any time (upon request) to access the personal information we hold about that individual.
+Where we hold personal information about an individual, that individual is entitled at any time (upon request or via accessing through your own secure log in) to access the personal information we hold about that individual.

-Where we receive a request to access the personal information we hold about an individual, we will respond within a reasonable period of time.
+Where we receive a request to access the personal information we hold about an individual, we will respond within a reasonable period of time (generally within 5 business days of receipt).
 Unless it is unlawful or impracticable for us to do so, we will generally provide access to the requested information in the manner requested.

 Please note that we are entitled, under the relevant law, to charge a reasonable administrative fee to cover our costs incurred in providing access to the personal information we hold about an individual.